fukamachi/gotanda/README.markdown

 ## Qualification

-This software is developed with SBCL 1.0.32.
+This software is developed with SBCL 1.0.32 on MacOS 10.6.

 Depends on CLSQL and cl-ppcre.